BoltLabs/boltvault/README.md

 * [Acknowledgements](#acknowledgements)

-# Install BananoVault
+# Install BoltVault
-BananoVault is available on your desktop (Windows/Mac/Linux) - just head over to the [releases section](https://github.com/bananocoin/bananovault/releases) and download the latest version for your OS.
+BoltVault is available on your desktop (Windows/Mac/Linux) - just head over to the [releases section](https://github.com/boltlabs/boltvault/releases) and download the latest version for your OS.

-You can also use BananoVault from any device on the web at [vault.banano.co.in](https://vault.banano.co.in)
+You can also use BoltVault from any device on the web at [vault.bolt.co.in](https://vault.bolt.co.in)

 # Bugs/Feedback
-If you run into any issues, please use the [GitHub Issue Tracker](https://github.com/bananocoin/bananovault/issues) or head over to our [Discord Server](https://discord.gg/SBPaSBS)!
+If you run into any issues, please use the [GitHub Issue Tracker](https://github.com/boltlabs/boltvault/issues) or head over to our [Discord Server](https://discord.gg/SBPaSBS)!
 We are continually improving and adding new features based on the feedback you provide, so please let your opinions be known!

-To get an idea of some of the things that are planned for the near future, check out the [Road Map](https://github.com/bananocoin/bananovault/wiki/Road-Map).
+To get an idea of some of the things that are planned for the near future, check out the [Road Map](https://github.com/boltlabs/boltvault/wiki/Road-Map).

 ___

-#### Everything below is only for contributing to the development of BananoVault
+#### Everything below is only for contributing to the development of BoltVault
-#### To download BananoVault go to the [releases section](https://github.com/bananocoin/bananovault/releases), or use the web wallet at [vault.banano.co.in](https://vault.banano.co.in)
+#### To download BoltVault go to the [releases section](https://github.com/boltlabs/boltvault/releases), or use the web wallet at [vault.bolt.co.in](https://vault.bolt.co.in)

 ___